The ultimate West Canada Guide

 Calgary Tower

-The Calgary Tower is a 190,8 meter free standing tower in Downtown Calgary.
-The tower opened in 1968 as the tallest building in Calgary and was firstly known as the Husky Tower.
-It changed its name quickly into Calgary Tower, as a tribute to all the citizens of Calgary.
+The Calgary Tower is a 190,8 meter freestanding tower located in Downtown Calgary.
+It opened in 1968 as the tallest building in the city and was initially called the Husky Tower.
+However, the name was quickly changed to Calgary Tower as a tribute to the citizens of Calgary.

-The highlight of the tower is certainly the glass floor extension on the observation deck.
-Most people are standing on the glass floor so if you want to get a picture without people, it is recommandable to visit the tower early in the morning.
-If the weather is very good, you can even see the starting of the rocky mountains from the tower.
+The highlight of the Calgary Tower is definitely the glass floor extension on the observation deck.
+It’s a popular spot, so most visitors end up standing on the glass floor.
+If you want to get a photo without a crowd, it’s a good idea to visit early in the morning.
+On clear days, you can even see the foothills of the Rocky Mountains from the tower, an incredible view to kick off your Canadian adventure!

 Fort Calgary

-Fort Calgary is a kind of interactive museum, which I highly recommend to visit.
-Basically, the fort was established in 1875 as Fort Brisebois by the Police.
-The fort was built firstly to control the illegal American whisky trade, secondly to prepare everything for the coming of the Canadian Pacific Railway and thirdly to create better relations with the Indigenous people to which the territory actually belongs.
+Fort Calgary is an interactive museum that I highly recommend visiting.
+The fort was originally established in 1875 as Fort Brisebois by the Royal Northwest Mounted Police.
+It was built primarily to control the illegal American whisky trade, prepare for the arrival of the Canadian Pacific Railway, and foster better relations with the Indigenous peoples, to whom the land rightfully belongs.

 Big Rock Brewery